criggall/g4beamline-primer/README.md

 ## Examples
-Some example files are available to demonstrate many of the more nuanced features in G4beamline that may be difficult to parse from the documentation.
-An overview of the included examples is as follows,
-- ```basic-g4bl-demo```: provides an overview of some useful G4beamline features, here used to construct a solenoid-based lattice
-- ```automated-g4bl-demo```: gives an illustration of how iterative simulations can be automated with python by scripting the process of writing an input file
-- ```examples```: a compilation of the example input cards given in the Users Guide, presenting demonstrative simulations such as a simple cooling channel, a target, etc.
+The ```examples``` directory contains a compilation of the example input cards given in the Users Guide, presenting demonstrative simulations such as a simple cooling channel, MICE, a target, etc.

+Future versions of this repository will include more advanced examples designed to feature some of the more nuanced functionalities of G4beamline that are difficult to parse from the Users Guide.
+A few of the features planned to be included in these examples are:
+- Defining macros
+- Setting custom output names
+- Using loops and if statements
+- Generating field maps

 ## Coming Soon
-Future versions of this tutorial will include:
+Ideas for future versions of this repository:
 - Examples of muon cooling channels (such as HFOFO and rectilinear)
 - Infrastructure, instructions, and examples for integrating G4beamline with ICOOL/ECALC9